mtford90/siesta/md/docs.md

 ## Validation

 Data can be validated before an instance is added to the object graph.
+This allows you to filter out data that should not be present in your app.

 ```js
 var User = Collection.model({